sehailey/burst-news-network-graph/README.md

 ## Proof of Concept Roadmap

-[Network Graph in d3](https://bl.ocks.org/mbostock/aba1a8d1a484f5c5f294eebd353842da) is a demo of a network graph with adjustable strength.
+[Network Graph in d3](https://bl.ocks.org/mbostock/aba1a8d1a484f5c5f294eebd353842da): a demo of a network graph with adjustable strength.

 [Simple interactive network graph](http://bl.ocks.org/jose187/4733747)